ISBN: 978-0-9760383-1-3 (printed version)

 John openly discouraged his physics students from pursuing a theoretical career… As such, he never took a Ph.D. student despite open efforts by some brilliant mathematicians to study under him.
 More explicitly, John was highly critical of “Ph.D. factories” in theoretical physics.
 On various occasions he used the word “rackets” to refer to some of these establishments.
 (Page 61)

 His directness and frankness often got him at odds with managers and administrators.
-This was the case at Macquarie where he openly and publicly criticized the status quo and the large education establishment (Mansfield and Hutchinson, 1992; Ward, 2004).
+This was the case at Macquarie where he openly and publicly criticized the status quo and the large education establishment.
 (Page 63)

 Edward Teller arrived late morning on Wednesday (December 9, 1987) for the panel discussion held that afternoon.
 His entrance to the main conference auditorium, surrounded by a praetorian guard, was quite a sight and something that I have never seen in a physics setting again.
 (Page 94)